andrea-gasparini/backdoor-federated-learning/README.md

 cd backdoor-federated-learning
 ```

-In order to slightly reduce the possibility of encountering problems we are going to install FATE using Docker, as suggested in the [FATE Stand-alone Deployment Guide](https://github.com/FederatedAI/FATE/blob/master/standalone-deploy/README.md).
+In order to slightly reduce the possibility of encountering problems we are going to install FATE using Docker.
+So be sure to have [Docker installed](https://docs.docker.com/get-docker/) and to run the following docker commands as a root user (or to follow the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) guide).

 We suggest to use FATE version `1.6.1`, for which we provide the following mirror download.